Leased Car Insurance Requirements: What Coverage You Need & Costs

 Review Your Lease Agreement Carefully

 Start by understanding exactly what your lease requires.
 Locate the insurance requirements section — typically in the first few pages — and note the specific liability limits, maximum deductible amounts, and any gap insurance requirements.
-Contact your leasing company directly to confirm current requirements before assuming higher limits are mandatory, as some lessors have updated their standards in recent years.
+Contact your leasing company directly to confirm current requirements before assuming higher limits are mandatory.

 Maximize Available Discounts